burrojas26/Senior-Seminar-Burroughs/README.md

 1/30/24:
 Today I made a duplicate course if the course should occur twice.
 This allowed me to check if a student was taking the course.
 I also changed the way I am adding the students.
 Now it will go through each row of the schedule and assign the students.
 I need to complete adding the students.

+2/1/24:
+Today i finished the outline for my algorithm.
+I was able to add the students to five courses, with no one getting less than three of their courses.
+I need to make my code more optimized.
+Specifically, I need to make the course population more optimized and I need to make the student adding more optimized.
+I will do this by checking the interest for each course in the row to determine which placement would be more optimal for each student.